DeveloperRabin12/Media-search-App/README.md

-# Project33 - Media Search Application
+# Project - Media Search Application

 A modern, responsive media search application built with React and Vite, allowing users to search and browse photos and videos from popular APIs.